maniospas/smoll/docs/std.md

 ```rust
 copy(edit list, cstr _other) -> (str) with effects CHARS
 ```
+Level of abstraction:

-Levels of abstraction: 2 to 7 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 7 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

-18. can only define strings on contiguous buffers
+2. null pointer
 19. can only define strings on non-offset buffers
 4. division by zero
-2. null pointer
+18. can only define strings on contiguous buffers
 11. reallocation failed
 14. cannot resize an unallocated or freed buffer
 15. out of bounds